 Lemon, Garlic, & Herb Butterflied Lobster Tails

-Lobsters remind us of the holidays and creating memories around the table with family and friends.
+Lobsters remind us of the holidays and creating memories around the table with our loved ones.
 Aesthetically, lobster tails captivate us when they are plated and ready to feast upon.
 They are also a symbol of our culture in New England and have garnered world wide fame for their quality and superior taste.

 Our family rings in the New Year and holidays with these New England icons.
-From July 4th to Christmas Eve Dinner, we have fond memories of buttering our lobster tails and seasoning them with fresh local ingredients.
+From Valentine's Day to Christmas Eve Dinner, we have fond memories of buttering our lobster tails and seasoning them with fresh local ingredients.
 During the winter months, we add rosemary to bring out a warmer and heartier taste and during the summer lemon and thyme are the main ingredients.